 The size varies from quite small to very large.
 Most of the large horrea are, for obvious reasons, situated to the north of the Decumanus Maximus and Via della Foce, that is along the Tiber, and the main entrance of most of these is turned towards the river.
 Most of the smaller ones are to the south of the Decumanus and Via della Foce.
 Concentrations are found to the northwest of the Forum, and to the south of the eastern Decumanus.
 Storage buildings have also been identified in the Ostian Trastevere

 Both the number and size of the storage buildings show, that they did not serve Ostia alone.
 They held reserves for Rome, even after the construction of Portus.
 Smaller horrea south of the Decumanus and Via della Foce, and perhaps others, served the local market.
 The Grandi Horrea were probably owned by the Emperor, and part of the grain stored there was taken to the bakery in the Caseggiato dei Molini, a bakery most likely working for the Emperor.
-Horrea I,VIII,3 were a non-Imperial investment, as is shown by an inscription in its facade: Horrea Epagathiana et Epaphroditiana, Epagathus and Epaphroditus being two freedmen.
+Horrea I,VIII,3 were a non-Imperial investment, as is shown by an inscription in its facade, Horrea Epagathiana et Epaphroditiana, Epagathus and Epaphroditus being two freedmen.
 How many storage buildings were the property of the Emperor, and in which period, cannot be said.

 The workers in the Imperial storage buildings must have been Imperial slaves and freedmen.
 As Rickman has remarked, "it is a remarkable fact that among the mass of Ostian inscriptions there is no reference to the workers and managers of horrea".
 Some data from outside Ostia is available however, largely from Rome, from Imperial horrea.
 Here slaves and freedmen only are documented, many of them Imperial.
-It is not known whether the workers in horrea usually lived in the building, or elsewhere.
+It is not known whether the workers in horrea usually lived in the building or elsewhere.

 The unloading of the ships and the transport of the goods to the horrea was not done manually only.
 In Rome cranes are documented called the "Kneeling Storks" (Ciconiae Nixae).
 The cranes could be set in motion through a connection with large wheels that were turned by people walking in them, a solution identical to the waterwheels for lifting ground water in baths.

-One reason for the presence of many storage buildings in Ostia and Portus will have been the avoiding of a depency of the transport to Rome.
+Impression of the unloading of a ship.
+Misurare la Terra, Modena 1986, p.
+167. A kneeling stork.
+Photo: Wikimedia.
+One reason for the presence of many storage buildings in Ostia and Portus will have been the avoiding of a dependency of the transport to Rome with tow boats.
+This could become a bottleneck, hampering the unloading of the sea-going ships.
 And there may have been a second complication.
 Pliny the Younger, in a letter about a villa in Umbria, wrote: "The Tiber runs through the middle of the plain; it is navigable for ships, and all the grain is carried downstream to the city [Rome], at least in winter and spring.
 In summer the volume of water dwindles away, leaving but the name of a great river to the dried-up bed, but in the autumn it recovers its flood" (Medios ille agros secat navium patiens omnesque fruges devehit in urbem, hieme dumtaxat et vere; aestate summittitur immensique fluminis nomen arenti alveo deserit, autumno resumit) (Plinius, Epistulae 5,6,12, translation J.B.
 Firth).
 This might imply that goods could also not be taken from Ostia and Portus to Rome via the Tiber in summer and autumn.
 This was the mare apertum, when ships unloaded their cargoes in the harbour, and it would have been another reason for the presence of many horrea in the ports.